 All those who use WhatsApp, a mega-popular instant messaging app, have to be careful because you can easily spend more data from your mobile plan than expected.

 The first thing you might be asking is 'does whatsapp work without wifi?'

 In short - yes it does work without WiFi, but not in a way you would expect.

 Actually, there is no straight answer to a question 'will whatsapp work without wifi'.

 I'll explain that in a minute.

-In fact, you need to be careful not only with WhatsApp, but any application that uses mobile Internet can easily spend more data than expected.
+In fact, you need to be careful not only with WhatsApp, but any application that uses mobile Internet can easily spend more data than you want.